Apple's AirPods Pro update turns them into a clinical grade hearing aid

 But Apple took it even further and has developed an over-the-counter, professional-grade hearing aid feature.
 It'll boost the specific kinds of sounds you need help with.
 It's a big move from Apple, as existing OTC hearing aids can cost between $1,000 and $1,500.
 The second-gen AirPods Pro are just $250 by comparison.

 The company is still awaiting FTC approval, but expects to launch these hearing features later in the fall.
+It'll join new sleep apnea detection coming to Apple Watch.

 Catch up on all the news from Apple’s iPhone 16 event!